PbPbDating/FantasyNameGenerators/README.md

 Note: there is no comma after the last string.

-I include recommendations for adding syllabels in the descriptions of each generator below.
+I include recommendations for adding syllables in the descriptions of each generator below.

 For more clarity on 2:
 After you pick which generator you are using and have added everything to the lists, scroll down to the bottom.
 You will see five lines of code that each begin with "print."
 Delete the # before the relevant line.
 If you are making names by syllables with gendered endings, then remove the # before #print(makeNameBySyllableGenderedEnding(40))